Spotify Macroboard

 Simple Definitions File

-• Bitmaps for OLED display icons and progress bar.
+• small bitmaps for the OLED icons

 const String PASSWORD = "REDACTED";